lumiknit/iosevka-lumi/README.md

 The Iosevka builds takes about 30min, and Saras Gothic build takes about 9 Hours with Apple M1.
 (The most time consuming job is auto-hinting.)

+For serifed CJK, replace SourceHanSans fonts in `Sarasa-Gothic` directory to SourceHanSerif